Traditional Italian Food: The Best Traditional Italian Dishes

 Tiramisù

-Despite having been eaten all around Italy for centuries, no one still holds the Tiramisu patent, meaning it isn’t clear who made it first.
-The recipe as we know it today is quite recent: the version with egg yolks and mascarpone cream, savoiardi cookies dipped in coffee, and cocoa powder was firstly written down at the end of the 1900s!
+Despite being eaten all around Italy for centuries, no one still holds the Tiramisu patent, meaning it isn’t clear who made it first.
+The recipe as we know it today is quite recent: the version with egg yolks and mascarpone cream, savoiardi cookies dipped in coffee, and cocoa powder was first written down at the end of the 1900s!

 Bruschetta